Sunday, 26 February 2017

 L M Montgomery Part I

-I still like some “children’s books” and I still read the ANNE series.
-Although it has its faults, particularly in that it is overly sentimental, I enjoy re reading the stories.
-But I also find the author very interesting.
+I still like some “children’s books” and I re read the ANNE series.
+Although it is overly sentimental, I still get a lot of enjoyment out of it.
+I also find the author very interesting.
 I’ve also read most of er adult novels and her other “girls” series, the Emily books but they never have the same charm for me as Anne.

 Lucy Maud (usually called Maud) Montgomery was born in Prince Edward Island in Canada in 1874.
-Her mother died when she was a baby and she was looked after by her grandparents, while her father went away out west to recover from his grief.
+Her mother died when she was a baby and she was cared for by her grandparents, while her father went away out west to recover from his grief.
+He had run a general store but it didn't do well and he wanted to go out West to live.
 Her grandparents, who lived in Cavendish, were strict and “ultra-Victorian” so she had an unhappy childhood.
+Her grandfather, in particular, didn't seem to care for her at all.
 She was very lonely.
-She was a dreamer and made up stories, which helped her.
-During her childhood her father remarried and she spent some time with him and her new stepmother.
-However, she didn’t get along with the stepmother and said that her father’s second marriage was not a happy one.
+Maud was a dreamer and made up stories.
+During her childhood her father remarried and she visited him out West.
+However, she didn’t get along with the stepmother and said that her father’s second marriage was not a happy one, though the couple had children.
 She received a good education, including going to University, which enabled her to become a teacher.

 No comments: